What is the Licensing (Scotland) Act 2005?

 In Scotland, if you hold a Personal Licence, you’re legally required to complete refresher training every five years to keep your licence valid.
 This training ensures you stay current with any changes in alcohol laws and licensing regulations.

 The refresher course is shorter than the original SCPLH training, but just as important.
-Failing to complete this training on time could result in your licence being revoked by the Licensing Board.
+Failure to complete this training within the timeframe may result in the revocation of your licence by the Licensing Board.

 Book your SCPLH Refresher Course